ypoluektovich/wikitables/README.md

 Stay tuned for more features!
 Or help me implement them!

+(Issue #1 is the tracking/roadmap issue for filter expressions features.)

 ## Building

 Sadly, you can't just take the `wikitables.user.js` file and plug it into your browser directly.
 First you'll need to build the userscript.
 Don't worry, that's pretty easy.